Learn-React-With-Harshi/chapter-12-lets-build-our-store/README.md

 ## Class Summary `Chapter - 09 Optimizing our app` (22/01/2023)

   Find my version of detailed explanation of these concepts in [theory-assignment.md](https://github.com/Learn-React-With-Harshi/chapter-09-optimizing-our-app/blob/main/theory-assignment.md).
 Check [coding-assignment.md](https://github.com/Learn-React-With-Harshi/chapter-09-optimizing-our-app/blob/main/coding-assignment.md) for all the features that I implemented in this chapter.

-Definitely this chapter deserves two lines :

 One line about this chapter : ``

-Check out [Chapter-09 Live](https://learn-react-with-harshi-chapter-09.netlify.app/) for the live demo of this chapter's coding assignment `(InstaFood Version 4.0)`.
+Check out [Chapter-09 Live](https://learn-react-with-harshi-chapter-09.netlify.app/) for the live demo of this chapter's coding assignment `(InstaFood Version 5.0)`.
 Also check out the following chapters to see how InstaFood has progressed.
 Happy Reacting !!!

 If you are interested in other chapters of this series, please browse through the [my repositories](https://github.com/orgs/Learn-React-With-Harshi/repositories)